heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-2.md

  In this step, you'll see how to train a computer to tell objects apart—using nothing but your webcam and a website, no programming required!

->
+{:.highlight}
 We use [Google Teachable Machine](https://teachablemachine.withgoogle.com/), a free, web-based tool that lets anyone — even if you’ve never coded before — teach a machine learning (ML) model to recognize objects, sounds, or poses.

+{:.highlight}
-> Under the hood, Teachable Machine uses a simplified version of **[TensorFlow.js](https://www.tensorflow.org/js)**, a technology for running machine learning directly in your browser.
+Under the hood, Teachable Machine uses a simplified version of **[TensorFlow.js](https://www.tensorflow.org/js)**, a technology for running machine learning directly in your browser.

 **What’s a “machine learning model”?**
  It’s like a super-powerful sorting rule.
 You show the computer lots of examples (e.g., photos of Block A, Block B …), and it “learns” how to tell them apart.
 Afterwards it can say things like: “I’m 95% sure this is Block A!”

  In this workshop, our ML model looks at your webcam feed, decides which object it “sees,” and then sends that info to the Tiny Sorter for action.

->
+{:.highlight}
-> If you're new to ML and interested, you can read this [beginner’s guide](https://developers.google.com/machine-learning/crash-course/ml-intro) to explore the main ideas.
+If you're new to ML and interested, you can read this [beginner’s guide](https://developers.google.com/machine-learning/crash-course/ml-intro) to explore the main ideas.
 But you do not have to!

+{:.highlight}
-> For the extra curious: Our model uses a so-called **neural network**, trained in real-time and run using JavaScript in the browser.
+For the extra curious: Our model uses a so-called **neural network**, trained in real-time and run using JavaScript in the browser.
 Learn more about [neural nets](https://en.wikipedia.org/wiki/Artificial_neural_network).

 ---